Skip to contents

 Details

 fasta_input can either be a file path to a FASTA file or a FASTA object.
 FASTA objects are tibbles that contain the columns Header and Sequence, see readFasta.
-The Header column must contain the size of each sequence in the format ";size=X", where X is the read count for the given sequence.
-This can be obtained by dereplicating function vs_fastx_uniques with the sizeout = TRUE argument.

 If log_file is NULL and centroids is specified, clustering statistics from VSEARCH will not be captured.